h-milz/wireless-gk/doc/Progress.md

 # Progress

+2025-01-20

+ * sample interpolation and circular buffer experiments

 2025-01-16

  * live streaming between sender and receiver now.
 Listening to music, bridged between my smartphone and my hi-fi amp.
 Basically, this combo is now a generic wireless 8-channel 24/44 audio bridge.
 48 kHz should work as well.
+Still, there are glitches.

 2025-01-14